Tower Transit

-Tower Transit was a bus company operating in East and West London.
-They were a subsidiary of the Kelsian Group and operated services under contract to Transport for London.
-In December 2021, Tower Transit's West London operations were transferred to RATP Dev Transit London.
-In June 2022, their remaining operations were sold to Stagecoach London.
+Tower Transit Operations Limited, trading as Tower Transit, is a bus company in the United Kingdom and is the UK subsidiary of Australian-based Kelsian Group.
+The company was originally formed as a subsidiary of Transit Systems in 2013 to operate bus services in East and West London under contract to Transport for London.
+It no longer operates these London services since 2022, with the West London operations transferred to its joint venture RATP Dev Transit London in December 2021 and their remaining operations sold to Stagecoach London in June 2022.
+The company subsequently acquired bus services in the Channel Islands and Liverpool and still operates those services as of 2025.

 History

-In June 2013, Transit Systems purchased First London's Atlas Road (Park Royal), Lea Interchange (Leyton) and Westbourne Park garages with 24 London bus routes and 412 buses.
+In June 2013, Australian-based bus company Transit Systems purchased First London's Atlas Road (Park Royal), Lea Interchange (Leyton) and Westbourne Park garages with 24 London bus routes and 412 buses.
 Also included were contracts to operate three routes (425, N550 and N551) that had yet to commence.

 In October 2014, Tower Transit purchased Impact Group which operated 130 small buses for local authorities and schools out of depots in Ealing and Croydon.
 This was sold in August 2018 to HCT Group.

-Tower Transit was included in the purchase of Transit Systems by SeaLink Travel Group in January 2020.
+Tower Transit was included in the purchase of Transit Systems by SeaLink Travel Group (also based in Australia) in January 2020.
+SeaLink Travel Group was later renamed Kelsian Group in November 2021.

 In September 2021, SeaLink Travel Group and the RATP Group announced that their respective West London bus operations (including London United, London Sovereign and Tower Transit's Westbourne Park garage) would merge into a new joint venture called RATP Dev Transit London, with RATP Dev having an 87.5% shareholding and Tower Transit 12.5%.
 The incorporation of the joint venture was finalised on 11 December 2021.
 Tower Transit's Lea Interchange garage, located in East London, was not part of the joint venture and remained unaffected.

 In May 2022, it was announced that Tower Transit's remaining East London operations would be sold to Stagecoach London.
-The acquisition was finalised on 25 June 2022 and these services are now operated by Stagecoach under the Lea Interchange Bus Company Limited legal entity.
+The acquisition was finalised on 25 June 2022 and these services became operated by Stagecoach under the Lea Interchange Bus Company Limited legal entity.

+In September 2022, Tower Transit announced the acquisition of LibertyBus in Jersey and CT Plus in Guernsey.
+In February 2025, Tower Transit announced the acquisition of Liverpool-based Huyton Travel.
+Tower Transit was unsuccessful in renewing the Guernsey bus contract expiring in March 2025, with services taken over by Stagecoach.
+However, Tower Transit was successful in renewing the Jersey bus contract for another 10 years in April 2025.